 Some Copyright Ground Rules

---You may use any copyrighted material under the “fair use” doctrine.
+- You may use any copyrighted material under the “fair use” doctrine, within fair use guidelines.
 (See "Fair Use")

 The Author is the Initial Owner